daenvil/MCDatapacks/pages/vegancraft/main.md

 ### Resourcepack

-Most of these datapacks contain custom textures and item names.
+Most of these features contain custom textures and item names.
 The Vegancraft resourcepack is needed in order to view them properly.
-For simplicity, this resourcepack is the same for all datapacks, and is available on the [Downloads](#full-datapack-download) section or in the page of any single datapack that uses it.
+For simplicity, this resourcepack is also the same for all sub-datapacks, and is available on the [Downloads](#full-datapack-download) section or in the page of any single datapack that uses it.

 ## Future Features
-Planned datapacks that are still in progress
+Planned features that may arrive in future versions...

 ### Pacifist story progression